 - First, the differences are only due to second -order loads, as it was found that the linear forces are strictly equivalent (less than 0.5% difference on the whole DEL map); - The difference between the two models depends both on the wave peak period and the significant wave height, as the loads are nonlinear.
-For small waves, the difference is limited, because the DEL is fully driven by the linear forces; - The MFC model seems to produce higher loads than the Potential Flow model at low periods, and lower loads at long periods.
-The reason is partly explained by the large QTF values of the Potential Flow at low frequencies and by the larger QTF values of the MCF model for pulsations between 1 and 3 rad/s; - The effects of second-order wave loads can be quite significant, between -40% and +20% depending on the [Hs,Tp] couple, even though for the most probable sea conditions MCF seems to predict overestimations in the range of [0% => +10%]. - In the end, computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a -13% underestimation of the DEL by the MCF model as compared to the Potential Flow.
+For small waves, the difference is limited, because the DEL is fully driven by the linear forces.
+In other words, when waves are small enough to make the second order loads insignificant, there is almost no impact on the DEL. - The MFC model seems to produce higher loads than the Potential Flow model for low periods.
+The model predictions are very similar for large periods.
+The reason is explained by the large QTF values of the MCF model for pulsations between 1 and 3 rad/s and by the good agreement between the 2 models for pulsations lower than 0.8 rad.s - The effects of second-order wave loads can be quite significant, between up to +20% depending on the [Hs,Tp] couple, even though for the most probable sea conditions MCF seems to predict overestimations in the range of [0% => +10%]. - In the end, computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a +8% overestimation of the DEL by the MCF model as compared to the Potential Flow.